Approximating the signature of Brownian motion for high order SDE simulation: Introduction

 In this paper, we will consider the signature of ``space-time'' Brownian motion $\overline{W} := \{(t, W_t)\}_{0\m\leq\m t\m\leq\m T}\m,$ due to its importance within the numerical analysis of SDEs.
 We shall present some new and recent approximations for the non-Gaussian integrals (\ref{eq:intro_integral1}) and (\ref{eq:intro_integral2}) which can then be used by SDE solvers to achieve high order convergence.

-where $i,j\in\{1,\cdots, d\}$ and $W_{s,u} := W_u - W_s\m$.
+\bigbreak where $i,j\in\{1,\cdots, d\}$ and $W_{s,u} := W_u - W_s\m$.
 As indicated in Remark \ref{rmk:commute}, the iterated integral (\ref{eq:intro_integral1}) is important for general SDEs whereas (\ref{eq:intro_integral2}) is more relevant to SDEs where the noise is scalar ($d=1$), additive ($g^\prime = 0$) or otherwise commutative (equation (\ref{eq:intro_commute})). \medbreak

 Unsurprisingly, these integrals and their approximation theory are well studied.
+For example, due to It\^{o}'s lemma (or integration by parts in the Stratovonich setting), iterated integrals of Brownian motion have a well-known algebraic structure \cite{gaines1994integrals, li1994integrals}.
 In particular, once the increment $W_{s,t}$ has been generated, the integral (\ref{eq:intro_integral1}) can be expressed in terms of a ``L\'{e}vy area'', which was introduced by Paul L\'{e}vy in 1940 \cite{levy1940area}.
 Nevertheless, simulating such integrals is a challenging problem and an algorithm for exactly generating L\'{e}vy area (given a path increment) is only known for $d=2$ \cite{gaines1994area}.
 Moreover, it was shown that any approximation using $N$ Gaussian random variables (obtained by linear maps on the Brownian path) converges slowly at rate $O(N^{-\frac{1}{2}})$ \cite{dickinson2007integrals}. \medbreak \begin{definition}[L\'{e}vy area] Over an interval $[s,t]$, we will define the (space-space) L\'{e}vy area of Brownian motion as a $d\times d$ matrix $A_{s,t}$ whose $(i,j)$-th entry is given by